caiyuanhao1998/Retinexformer/README.md

 ### News
 - **2024.02.15 :** [NTIRE 2024 Challenge on Low Light Enhancement](https://codalab.lisn.upsaclay.fr/competitions/17640) begins.
-Welcome to use our [Retinexformer](https://github.com/caiyuanhao1998/Retinexformer) or [MST++](https://github.com/caiyuanhao1998/MST-plus-plus) (NTIRE 2022 Spectra Recovery Challenge Winner) to participate in this challenge! :trophy:
+Welcome to use our [Retinexformer](https://github.com/caiyuanhao1998/Retinexformer) or [MST++](https://github.com/caiyuanhao1998/MST-plus-plus) (NTIRE 2022 Spectral Reconstruction Challenge Winner) to participate in this challenge! :trophy:
 - **2023.11.03 :** The test setting of KinD, LLFlow, and recent diffusion models and the corresponding results on LOL are provided.
 Please note that we do not suggest this test setting because it uses the mean of the ground truth to obtain better results.
 But, if you want to follow KinD, LLFlow, and recent diffusion-based works for fair comparison, it is your choice to use this test setting.
 Please refer to the `Testing` part for details.
 - **2023.11.02 :** Retinexformer is added to the [Awesome-Transformer-Attention](https://github.com/cmhungsteve/Awesome-Transformer-Attention/blob/main/README_2.md#image-restoration) collection. 💫
 - **2023.10.20 :** Params and FLOPS evaluating function is provided.
 Feel free to check and use it.